One Mile, Queensland: History

-One Mile was known as Moopi Moopi Pa by the Quandamooka people.

 The origin of the suburb name is from its approximate distance from the Ipswich CBD.
 It was one mile from the centre of Ipswich to the crossing of the Bremer River on the road to Toowoomba (now the Old Toowoomba Road).
 The bridge at this crossing was known as the One Mile Bridge until it was renamed the Don Livingstone One Mile Bridge in 2015 after Don Livingstone, a former Member of the Queensland Legislative Assembly for the local area.

-In 1943, after the closure of the Myora Mission, some of the residents were moved to One Mile; others went to Dunwich.

 Leichhardt Methodist Church was officially opened on Saturday 5 September 1953 by Reverend John Egerton Jacob.
 The church building was not new but the relocated Methodist Church from Birkwood (now within Coleyville / Warrill View) which opened 77 years earlier in 1876 but the congregation had subsequently declined.
 With the amalgamation of the Methodist Church into the Uniting Church in Australia in 1977, it became Leichhardt Uniting Church.
 It was demolished in 2018.
 It was at 13 Chubb Street, now within the suburb boundaries of One Mile.

 Immaculate Heart of Mary Catholic Church opened in 1958 at 22 Old Toowoomba Road.
 Immaculate Heart of Mary Catholic Primary School opened on 23 January 1967 adjacent to the church.
 It was the first Catholic school in the Archdiocese of Brisbane to be opened without full-time religious staff as none of the teaching orders of Catholic nuns was able to provide staff.
 It was opened with two lay women teachers, Mrs Frances Elmore and Mrs Ellen Payne, with nursing sisters from the Sisters of Perpetual Adoration at Villa Maria Nursing Home in Ipswich attending part-time to provide religious instruction.
 In 1982 the new brick Immaculate Heart of Mary Catholic church was built and the old church was re-purposed for school classrooms.